Simon's Rock at Bard College: Acquisition by Bard College

-Location

-Simon's Rock is located on a 275-acre (1.1-km²) campus in Great Barrington, a small town (pop.
-7,500) in the Berkshires region of Massachusetts.
-The town of Great Barrington is neighbored by the towns of Lee, Stockbridge and West Stockbridge to the north, Alford and Egremont to the west, Sheffield and New Marlborough to the south, and Monterey and Tyringham to the east.
+In 2015, Simon's Rock founded Bard Academy at Simon's Rock, a two-year high school program leading into the Lower College program.On November 19, 2024, Provost John B. Weinstein announced that Simon's Rock would be relocated to Bard's newly purchased Massena Campus in Barrytown, New York at the site of the former site of the Unification Theological Seminary beginning in Fall 2025.
+In an announcement on the website of Simon's Rock, Weinstein cited declining enrollment revenue and a "competitive market" of early-college offerings as reasoning for the relocation.

+The final commencement at the Massachusetts campus was held on May 17, 2025.

+New York (2025–present)

+Since summer 2025, the campus of Simon's Rock is the former site of the Unification Theological Seminary in Barrytown, dubbed the Massena Campus.

 Academics

-Faculty at Bard College at Simon's Rock are primarily appointed to one of the following four academic divisions: the Division of the Arts, the Division of Languages and Literature, the Division of Science, Mathematics and Computing, and the Division of Social Studies.
+Faculty at Simon's Rock at Bard College are primarily appointed to one of the following four academic divisions: the Division of the Arts, the Division of Languages and Literature, the Division of Science, Mathematics and Computing, and the Division of Social Studies.
 Students may also hold one of several concentrations available under Interdivisional Studies.

 Over 40 concentrations are available, including art history, Asian studies, chemistry, mathematics, physics, and theater.
-The school offers study abroad and independent study opportunities, as well as a 3/2 dual-degree program with Columbia University for those who wish to pursue engineering.
-Similar programs are available with Dartmouth College and Washington University in St. Louis.
-Students are encouraged to spend one or more terms at Lincoln College or St Catherine's College in the University of Oxford, or at other institutions during their time as a Simon's Rock enrollee.
+The school offers study abroad and independent study opportunities, as well as a 3/2 dual-degree program with Columbia University and Dartmouth College for those who wish to pursue engineering.
+Simon's Rock also has an articulation agreement with Lincoln College at the University of Oxford.

 While many students receive associate degrees after two years and transfer to other institutions, around half stay and moderate into the Simon's Rock B.A. program.
 Those who wish to remain eligible for a bachelor's degree must complete senior theses, which become professionally printed, archived, and remain available to the public in the Alumni Library.

 Classes are discussion-oriented, with lecture based offerings.
 The system is predicated on the idea that the students bring as much value to the class as the professors.
 In fact, orientation for incoming students is a mandatory week-long writing and thinking workshop, designed to readjust students to pedagogical, cooperative bidirectional learning.

-It is a school policy that teachers are referred to on a first-name basis.
-For example, students do not refer to the former dean as "Dr. Bernard Rodgers," but instead call him "Bernie."
+It is a school policy that teachers and administrators are referred to on a first-name basis.
 Professors never receive tenure as a matter of policy.

 There are only about 400 students (though due to its small size, large fluctuations in class enrollment and admissions are common), resulting in a very low student-to-faculty ratio, around 8:1.
 Few classes have more than 15 students; none have more than 30.
 Some classes have as few as three students, and independent study or tutorial courses in which one student works closely with a professor are common.